Palestinian traditional costumes: Palestinian embroidery

 Village women embroidering in locally-distinctive styles was a tradition that was at its height in Ottoman-ruled Palestine.
-Women would sew in items to represent their heritage, ancestry, and affiliations.
+Women would sew items to represent their heritage, ancestry, and affiliations.
 Motifs were derived from basic geometric forms such as squares and rosettes.
 Triangles, used as amulets, were often incorporated to ward off the "evil eye", a common superstition in the Middle East.
 Large blocks of intricate embroidery were used on the chest panel to protect the vulnerable chest area from the evil eye, bad luck and illness.
 To avoid potential jinxes from other women, an imperfection was stitched in each garment to distract the focus of those looking.

-Girls would begin producing embroidered garments, a skill generally passed to them by their grandmothers, beginning at the age of seven.
-Before the 20th century, most young girls were not sent to school, and much of their time outside of household chores was spent creating clothes, often for their marriage trousseau (or jhaz) which included everything they would need in terms of apparel, encompassing everyday and ceremonial dresses, jewelry, veils, headdresses, undergarments, kerchiefs, belts and footwear.
+Girls would begin producing embroidered garments, a skill generally passed to them by their grandmothers, beginning at seven.
+Before the 20th century, most young girls were not sent to school.
+Much of their time outside of household chores was spent creating clothes, often for their marriage trousseau (or jhaz) which included everything they would need in terms of apparel, encompassing everyday and ceremonial dresses, jewelry, veils, headdresses, undergarments, kerchiefs, belts and footwear.

-In the late 1930s, new influences introduced by European pattern books and magazines promoted the appearance of curvilinear motifs, like flowers, vines or leaf arrangements, and introduced the paired bird motif which became very popular in central Palestinian regions.
-John Whitting, who put together parts of the MOIFA collection, has argued that "anything later than 1918 was not indigenous Palestinian design, but had input from foreign pattern books brought in by foreign nuns and Swiss nannies".
-Others say that the changes did not set in before the late 1930s, up to which time embroidery motifs local to certain villages could still be found.
+In the late 1930s, new influences introduced by European pattern books and magazines promoted the appearance of curvilinear motifs, like flowers, vines or leaf arrangements.
+They introduced the paired bird motif, which became very popular in central Palestinian regions.
+John Whitting, who put together parts of the Museum of International Folk Art collection, has argued that "anything later than 1918 was not indigenous Palestinian design, but had input from foreign pattern books brought in by foreign nuns and Swiss nannies".
+Others say the changes did not occur before the late 1930s, when embroidery motifs local to certain villages could still be found.
 Geometric motifs remained popular in the Galilee and southern regions, like the Sinai Desert.